LearnersGuild/interview-challenge-apprenticeship-b/README.md

 If you would like to use [Postico](https://eggerapps.at/postico) to access the database, you can run the following command to automatically connect:

 `$ open postgres://localhost/interview-apprenticeship-b`

+---

+**✋ Please stop here and wait for your interviewer to start the timer**

+---

 # Coding Challenge